 - Complete weekly self-study learning activities

-This series has been approved for a total of 16 contact hours (includes 9-hours of instruction, 6-hours of assignments, and 1-hour for the orientation session) through the following professional associations: National Association for Addiction Professionals (NAADAC), International Certification & Reciprocity Consortium (IC&RC), and the National Board for Certified Counselors (NBCC) ACEP No. 6492.
+Continuing Education This series has been approved for a total of 16 contact hours (includes 9 hours of instruction, 6 hours of assignments, and 1 hour for the Orientation Session) through the following professional associations: National Association for Addiction Professionals (NAADAC), International Certification & Reciprocity Consortium (IC&RC), and the National Board for Certified Counselors (NBCC) ACEP No. 6492.
 No credit will be awarded for non-attendance or partial attendance.
 The knowledge and skills learned should be applied within the framework of any applicable Operating and/or Credentialing regulations in your State of practice.